- Academic Affairs

 - If you intend to receive credit (and financial aid) for your experiential global learning opportunity, you are responsible for working with your school and academic mentors to ensure that all documents for those processes are completed.

 - CGEI will assist in planning and securing your flight itinerary through UMB’s travel agents.
-If you are not traveling with your group, please speak to CGEI and your faculty mentor about scheduling personal travel before or after your trip to best coordinate logistics for your arrival and/or departure from your project country.
+If you are not traveling with your group, please speak to CGEI and your faculty mentor about scheduling personal travel before and/or after your trip to best coordinate logistics for your arrival and/or departure from your project country.

 - Consult your faculty leader about securing visas for entering your project country and any need for transit visas in stopover countries.